-(a) Sick leave is earned at the rate of one (1) day for each month of employment (excluding July and August for teachers).
-In their first year of employment, staff shall be credited in advance with four (4) sick leave days at the beginning of their employment Beginning their fifth (5^{th}) month, they will start to earn one (1) day for each month of employment (excluding July and August for teachers).
-In the event that the teacher leaves the employ of the Society prior to earning the four (4) days advanced at the commencement of the school year, the Society may deduct from the teacher's salary payments an amount equivalent to the used and unearned sick leave for that teacher.

-(b) Part-time employees shall be entitled to earn sick leave in proportion to the percentage of time that they work.

-(c) Unused sick leave may be accumulated to a maximum of eighty-five (85) working days.

-(d) Sick leave means the period of time that an employee is permitted to be absent from work while ill, disabled or quarantined or because of a non work related accident except an absence for which compensation is payable under the Workers Compensation Act.

-(e) Any days during which the employee has been absent with full pay for reasons of illness, disability, quarantine, or non work related accident shall be charged against any sick leave accumulated by the employee.

-(f) Employees may be required to provide an acceptable medical certificate in relation to any absence due to illness and shall be required to provide an acceptable medical certificate in relation to any absence due to illness in excess of three (3) consecutive workdays.

-(g) Where it is not possible for an employee to schedule necessary medical and dental appointments outside school hours, time for such appointments shall be charged against any sick leave accumulated by the employee.

-(h) Where an employee is on full-time sick leave, the Society shall endeavour to accommodate the employee and may grant a return to duty on partial sick leave where the employee produces a certificate from a medical practitioner stating that the employee while medically unable to work full-time is capable of working part-time.

-(i) An employee on partial sick leave shall earn sick leave proportionately for the portion of time worked.
-Deduction of sick leave shall be made proportionately for the time not worked.

-(j) A record of all unused sick leave will be kept by the Society.
-The Society shall advise each employee by September 30^{th} of each year of the amount of his or her accumulated sick leave as at June 30^{th} of the same year.
-Any employee shall be advised upon application of the amount of his or her sick leave accumulation.
+- (a) Sick leave is earned at the rate of one day for each month of employment (excluding July and August for teachers).
+In their first year of employment, staff will be credited in advance with four sick leave days at the beginning of their employment beginning their fifth month, they will start to earn one day for each month of employment (excluding July and August for teachers).
+In the event that the teacher leaves the employ of the Society prior to earning the four days advanced at the commencement of the school year, the Society may deduct from the teacher's salary payments an amount equivalent to the used and unearned sick leave for that teacher. - (b) Part-time employees will be entitled to earn sick leave in proportion to the percentage of time that they work. - (c) Unused sick leave may be accumulated to a maximum of 85 working days. - (d) Sick leave means the period of time that an employee is permitted to be absent from work while ill, disabled or quarantined or because of a non-work related accident except an absence for which compensation is payable under the Workers Compensation Act. - (e) Any days during which the employee has been absent with full pay for reasons of illness, disability, quarantine, or non-work related accident will be charged against any sick leave accumulated by the employee. - (f) Employees may be required to provide an acceptable medical certificate in relation to any absence due to illness and will be required to provide an acceptable medical certificate in relation to any absence due to illness in excess of three consecutive workdays. - (g) Where it is not possible for an employee to schedule necessary medical and dental appointments outside school hours, time for such appointments will be charged against any sick leave accumulated by the employee. - (h) Where an employee is on full-time sick leave, the Society will endeavour to accommodate the employee and may grant a return to duty on partial sick leave where the employee produces a certificate from a medical practitioner stating that the employee while medically unable to work full-time is capable of working part-time. - (i) An employee on partial sick leave will earn sick leave proportionately for the portion of time worked.
+Deduction of sick leave will be made proportionately for the time not worked. - (j) A record of all unused sick leave will be kept by the Society.
+The Society will advise each employee by September 30th of each year of the amount of his or her accumulated sick leave as at June 30th of the same year.
+Any employee will be advised upon application of the amount of his or her sick leave accumulation.